 Rebuilding Together Dayton, formerly known as Christmas in April, was founded in 1996.
-Since its inception, Rebuilding Together Dayton has been able to impact over 1,500 in our community thanks to our sponsors and volunteers.
+Since its inception, Rebuilding Together Dayton has been able to impact over 1,500 homeowners in our community thanks to the support of our sponsors and volunteers.

-We provide home repairs at no cost for low-income, elderly and/or physically challenged homeowners living in the City of Dayton and Montgomery County, with a preference to those in their homes for a minimum of 10 years.
+We provide home repairs at no cost for low-income, elderly homeowners living in Montgomery County, with a preference to those in their homes for a minimum of 10 years.
 We also provide urgently needed safety updates, such as wheelchair ramps, grab bars, and hand-rails, by skilled tradespeople.
-We also work with volunteer groups throughout the year to complete small projects for low-income homeowners or in low-income neighborhoods.
+We work with volunteer groups throughout the year to complete small projects for low-income elderly homeowners or in low-income neighborhoods.

 We can organize the projects, but we need your help to get the work done!
-Spend some time giving back to your community by getting the chance to work with some great people and make a real difference in the lives of some very deserving homeowners right here in your hometown.
+Spend some time giving back to your community by getting the chance to work with some great people and make a real difference in the lives of some very deserving homeowners.

 You can sign up to volunteer through our Volunteer page!